syuilo/Misskey.old/doc/third-party-softwares.md

-List of softwares that related to Misskey
+List of softwares related to Misskey
 ====

 ## Apps